alexlee5124/Project5/README.md

 This class has two fields: String username and boolean isLogged.
 Usernames are the only input taken to create and/or login to an account.
 There is no password field. isLogged boolean variable keeps track of the user’s log-in status.
 A user has to be logged in in order to perform any of its methods.
-To test that this class works, run the main.java program, follow through with the initial menu and see that it:
-1) Creates an account with the input username and saves it out to the AccountInformation.txt file and
-2) Allows you to log in with any of the usernames currently existing in the AccountInformation.txt file.

 **Teacher.java**

 The Teacher class is the subclass of the Account class and inherits its fields and methods.
 A teacher object can create, edit, and delete questions from the question pool, create and delete quizzes, and view a student’s submission, along with any account methods inherited from the account superclass.

-Following the main.java program, verify that adding a question properly stores the new question to the Question.txt file, modifying a question prompt or answer updates the Question.txt file accordingly, and deleting a question removes the question from the Question.txt file accordingly.
-A question is written out to the text file in the following format for each question, where each line in the text file is a new question:
+Following the main  program, verify that adding a question properly stores the new question to the Question.txt file, modifying a question prompt or answer updates the Question.txt file accordingly, and deleting a question removes the question from the Question.txt file accordingly.
+A question is written out to the text file in the following format for each question, where each line in the text file is a new question.
-“Question prompt:Question answer.”

 In a similar manner, verify that creating a quiz records the quiz out to the Quiz.txt file properly.
 Each quiz is recorded in the following format:
 “Quiz ID:Number of questions:[Array of question point values]: deadline YYYY-MM-DD HH:SS:duration in minutes:Total points:[Array of question indexes].
 The array of question indexes is utilized when loading questions from the question pool.
 For example, a question index of [0,3,2] will load the first, fourth, and third question from the Question.txt file.
 This can be manually verified by taking this quiz through a student’s account.
 A teacher can either create a randomly produced quiz or a custom quiz.
 The only difference between the two is that a custom quiz will take a teacher’s input for determining the quiz’s question indexes.

 To see a student’s past submissions, follow the main program to enter the student’s username and the quiz ID.
 The program will then retrieve this information from the Grades.txt file and output it to the terminal.

 **Student.java**